mongodb/mongodb-atlas-service-broker/README.md

+Testing pull request coming from outside the 10gen team.
+Every change should be reviewed before scheduling the Evergreen patch.

 # MongoDB Atlas Service Broker

 Use the Atlas Service Broker to connect to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) from any platform which supports the [Open Service Broker API](https://www.openservicebrokerapi.org/), such as [Kubernetes](https://kubernetes.io/) and [Pivotal Cloud Foundry](https://pivotal.io/open-service-broker).